TheAmazingElys/atari_rl/README.md

 ## Machine-Learning

 ### Reinforcement-Learning
-A partial implementation of Rainbow (https://arxiv.org/abs/1710.02298) After installing the requirements, you also need to pip install gym[atari]
+A WIP implementation of Rainbow (https://arxiv.org/abs/1710.02298).

+After installing the requirements, you also need to run `pip install gym[atari]` manually.
+If you are using CUDA also make sure to install the right wheel from https://pytorch.org/.